jina-ai/jina/docs/datatype/image/text2image.md

 ```

 ### Searching
-Now, let's build the search Flow and use it in order to find sample query images.
+Now, let's build the search Flow and use it to find sample query images.

-Our Flow contains the following executors:
+Our Flow contains the following Executors:

 1. CLIPTextEncoder: We specify the device.
-2. SimpleIndexer : We need to specify the workspace parameter.
+2. SimpleIndexer: We need to specify the workspace parameter.

 ```python
 flow_search = Flow().add(uses=CLIPTextEncoder, name="encoder", uses_with={"device":device}) \